Safety and Risk Awareness

 All poles, flags, fencing, signage and padding on equipment or objects or other forms of marking devices are used by the ski area to inform you of the presence or location of a potential obstacle or hazard.
 These markers are no guarantee of your safety and will not protect you from injury.
-It is part of your responsibility under the Cross Country Responsibility Code to avoid all obstacles or hazards, including those that are so marked.
+It is part of your responsibility under the Cross-Country Responsibility Code to avoid all obstacles or hazards, including those that are so marked.

 Relative Trail Difficulty

 The designation of trail difficulty is set by each ski area individually.
-Skiers and snowshoers should be advised that a Green Circle, Blue Square or Black Diamond trails are not necessarily the same as a similarly rated trail at another area.
+Skiers and snowshoers should be advised that Green Circle, Blue Square or Black Diamond trails are not necessarily the same as a similarly rated trail in another area.
 Skiers and snowshoers should work their way up, beginning with the easiest trails, no matter what their ability level may be, until they are familiar with the trails at each ski area.

 Walking in ski areas

 There are certain areas of the Park that pose an avalanche risk.
-If you choose to travel through an avalanche prone area, avoid large, steep, lee bowls, gullies, and cornices and choose safer routes: ridge tops, valley floors, dense timber, and low-angle slopes.
+If you choose to travel through an avalanche-prone area, avoid large, steep, lee bowls, gullies, and cornices and choose safer routes: ridge tops, valley floors, dense timber, and low-angle slopes.

 Further minimize your risk by:

-- Not having more than one person in an avalanche prone area at any time.
+- Not having more than one person in an avalanche-prone area at any time.

 - Not stopping in the middle of the area.